 the past month that have strongly encouraged yen weakness.

 "I suspect that there is near-unanimity in the market that

 the yen has fallen too far, too fast, but also enthusiasm to

 sell into corrections such as this," said Kit Juckes, foreign

 Traders cited support at 88.20 yen, the dollar's 200-hour

 moving average, while reported stop-loss sell-orders at 89.50

 yen could cap any recovery in the U.S. currency.
 Traders also

 The dollar hit a trough of 88.27 yen during the global

-session, but losses were pared in North America following the
+session, but losses were pared during the New York session